90

 Season and Sear Beef

 Season the beef with salt and pepper.
-Heat a two teaspoons of oil in a skillet over medium-high heat.
+Heat olive oil in a skillet over medium-high heat.
 Add the beef and sear on both sides until browned, about 2-3 minutes per side.
 Remove the beef from the skillet and set aside.

 Step 2/4